On the Fukaya category of a Fano hypersurface in projective space: The monotone Fukaya category

 \begin{remark} Explicitly, if $\{e_i\}$ is a basis for $QH^*(X)$, with dual basis $\{e^j\}$, in the sense that $\langle e_i,e^j \rangle = \delta^j_i$, then

 \end{remark}

-\begin{remark} Note that, in contrast to the quantum cup product (see Remark \ref{remark:qcupeval}), we can not represent $\mathcal{OC}(\varphi)$ as a pseudocycle by the evaluation map from our moduli space, because the moduli space has codimension-$1$ boundary (of course the codimension-$1$ boundary still `cancels' if $\varphi$ is a Hochschild cycle). \end{remark}
+\begin{remark} Note that, in contrast to the quantum cup product (see Remark \ref{remark:qcupeval}), we can not represent $\OC(\varphi)$ as a pseudocycle by the evaluation map from our moduli space, because the moduli space has codimension-$1$ boundary (of course the codimension-$1$ boundary still `cancels' if $\varphi$ is a Hochschild cycle). \end{remark}

-Now we recall that $HH_*(\mathcal{F})$ is naturally a $HH^*(\mathcal{F})$-module (see Section \ref{subsec:hhalgmod}); hence it is naturally a $QH^*(X)$-module, via the algebra map $\mathcal{CO}$.
+Now we recall that $HH_*(\cF)$ is naturally a $HH^*(\cF)$-module (see \S \ref{subsec:hhalgmod}); hence it is naturally a $QH^*(X)$-module, via the algebra map $\CO$.
 The following result is due to \cite{Ritter2012} in the monotone case, and \cite{Ganatra2012} in the exact case.

-\begin{proposition} $\mathcal{OC}$ is a homomorphism of $QH^*(X)$-modules. \end{proposition} \begin{proof} We consider the same moduli space of disks as in the proof of Lemma \ref{proposition:coalg}, but with some strip-like ends oriented in the opposite direction, and corresponding changes to the perturbation data to achieve consistency.
-A virtually identical argument to the proof of Lemma \ref{proposition:coalg} shows that
+\begin{proposition} $\OC$ is a homomorphism of $QH^*(X)$-modules. \end{proposition} \begin{proof} We consider the same moduli space of discs as in the proof of Lemma \ref{proposition:coalg}, but with some boundary punctures oriented in the opposite direction, and corresponding changes to the perturbation data to achieve consistency.
+A virtually identical argument to the proof of Lemma \ref{proposition:coalg} shows that given pseudocycles $f,g$, there exists a map $K(-;f,g): CC_*(\cF) \to \C$ such that

 (see the proof of \cite[Proposition 5.4]{Ganatra2012} for more details).
 It now follows from the fact that $QH^*(X)$ is a Frobenius algebra that